Ghajini (2005 film): Production

 "I found the basic story — the part about the memory loss — very interesting.
 It was something not dealt with in Tamil before.
 I thought even a layman could understand the medical problem.
 The screenplay was very exciting too".

-— — Suriya spoke about Ghajini in an interview to Rediff in 2009.
+— Suriya spoke about Ghajini in an interview to Rediff in 2009.

 In 2004, AR Murugadoss began work on a film titled Mirattal, with Ajith Kumar and Asin, NIC Arts producing and Yuvan Shankar Raja as the music composer.
 However the project fell through and negotiations with Madhavan also collapsed.
 In November 2004, it was announced that the project was revived by Salem Chandrasekhar and that Suriya would portray the lead role.
 Suriya subsequently had to tonsure his head for the film before production, with Asin retaining her role while Shriya Saran was selected to play another role in the film.
 Murugadoss said that he had narrated the script to 12 actors but none of them agreed; Suriya was the 13th actor.
 The name of Asin's character Kalpana was inspired by the late Indian American astronaut Kalpana Chawla.
 Saran was later replaced by Nayanthara.
+Prakash Raj was the initial choice for the antagonist but was replaced by Pradeep Rawat because, according to Rawat, Raj never showed up for the shoot.

 The film was launched on 11 February 2005 at AVM Studios in Chennai with the cast of the project in attendance.
-In early April 2005, two songs for the film were shot in Switzerland with costumes brought in from Paris for the shooting.
-Shooting continued and the film finished production in July 2005.
+In early April 2005, two songs sequences were shot in Switzerland with costumes brought in from Paris for the shooting.